FAForever/ice-adapter/README.md

   "local_port" : /* int: The port the game should connect to via /gpgnet 127.0.0.1:port */
   "connected" : /* boolean: Is the game connected? */
   "game_state" : /* string: The last received "GameState" */
+  "task_string" : /* string: A string describing the task/role of the game (joining/hosting)*/
   }
 "relays" : [/* An array of relay information*/
   {